-Valuation of derivative instruments.
-The mortgage operations acquire derivative instruments to mitigate changes in the value of its mortgage pipeline.
-The mortgage pipeline consist of mortgages that have not yet been acquired, however, the mortgage operations has committed to acquire the mortgages in the future at pre-determined interest rates through rate-lock commitments.
-On March 9, 2004, the SEC issued Staff Accounting Bulletin 105, "Application of Accounting Principles to Loan Commitments," or "SAB 105," which clarifies the SEC's position on the accounting for loan commitments.
-Consistent with SFAS No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities," or "SFAS 149," SAB 105 states that loan commitments are treated as derivative instruments.
-Prior to the issuance of SAB 105, the mortgage operations recorded the fair market value of its mortgage pipeline, excluding mortgage servicing value, as it qualifies as a derivative instrument under the provisions of Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities, or "SFAS 133," however, it does not qualify for hedging treatment.
-Therefore, the mortgage pipeline and the related fair market value of derivative instruments were marked to market each reporting period along with a corresponding entry to non-interest expense.
-SAB 105 also addresses the issues of not recognizing cash flows associated with servicing prior to the sale or securitization of funded loans and certain other disclosure issues pertaining to loan commitments.
-SAB 105 also significantly limits a company's ability to record an asset on its mortgage pipeline.
-We have adopted the new requirements within SAB 105, and as a result, we have not recorded an asset related to our outstanding mortgage pipeline as of March 31, 2004.
+Derivative financial instruments.
+The mortgage operations acquire derivatives to mitigate changes in the value of its mortgage pipeline.
+The mortgage pipeline consists of mortgages that have not yet been acquired, however, the mortgage operations has committed to acquire the mortgages in the future at predetermined interest rates through rate-lock commitments.
+On March 9, 2004, the SEC issued Staff Accounting Bulletin 105, "Application of Accounting Principles to Loan Commitments," or "SAB 105," which clarifies the SEC's position on the accounting and valuation for commitments to originate mortgage loans held-for-sale.
+Consistent with SFAS No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities," or "SFAS 149," SAB 105 states that loan commitments are treated as derivatives.
+Prior to the issuance of SAB 105, the mortgage operations recorded the fair value of its mortgage pipeline, inclusive of changes in benchmark interest rates and acquisition premiums, as it qualifies as a derivative under the provisions of Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities, or "SFAS 133."
+Therefore, the mortgage pipeline and the fair value of derivatives were marked to market each reporting period.
+SAB 105 requires that in valuing these loan commitments entities not include cash flows associated with servicing as to do so would result in the recognition of servicing assets prior to the sale or securitization of funded loans.
+This valuation methodology limits a company's ability to record an asset for its mortgage pipeline as of the applicable reporting date.
+Subsequent to SAB 105, as of April 1, 2004 we record the fair value change of the mortgage pipeline based solely on interest rate fluctuations from the date of rate-lock to the applicable reporting date even when the total fair value may include servicing-related acquisition premium.
+Other derivatives, as accounted for under SFAS 133 and which principally reduce exposure to interest rate risk associated with specific liabilities, are also carried at fair value with changes in fair value reflected in earnings.